gregnewman/django-cachebuster/README.rst

 **TODO**

-Reduce the length of the sha1 output.
-It's a little long for my taste.
+Change the time to use the files time instead of system time.